nwthomas/data-structures-and-algorithms/algorithms/sort-algorithms/merge-sort/README.md

 Merge sort is based on the principle that an array or list of a single item is sorted.
 Because of this, merge sort will recursively break down a problem into arrays/lists of single items and then progressively merge the items together in order as the call stack unwinds.

+Merge Sort is one of the most efficient sorting algorithms and is commonly used under the hood for various languages' default `sort()` methods.

 ## TABLE OF CONTENTS

 - [Implementations](#implementations)